Excellence in Publishing Award

 Music: Song of the Year

 The award for "Song of the Year" honors liturgical compositions that address specified themes.
-For 2019, the theme is Social Justice.
+For 2021, the theme is Justice.
 The text of the hymn or song must stand out among others for its theological depth, poetic beauty, and inspiration while the musical setting must be accessible, original, and reflect a seamless marriage with the text.
 Theme would vary by year.
 Possible future themes: Advent Song of the Year; Lenten Song of the Year, Psalm Setting of the Year, etc.

 Music: Distinguished Mass Setting